-I work in private practice in London and Leigh-On-Sea as well as SLaM (South London and Maudsley NHS Trust).
+I work in private practice in London and Manchester.
 My therapeutic approach - psychodynamic psychotherapy - works with different types of emotional and psychological distress; interpersonal and relationship issues, depression and anxiety, loss and bereavement, abuse and working with trauma.
 The work tends to be long-term with weekly sessions at the same hour each week.

 Training, qualifications & experience